 What information do we collect from you?

-In most instances, we collect your full name and email address only for relevant marketing communications.
-In some scenarios, we also collect information on your nature of query and interest area.
+In most instances, we collect your full name and email address only for relevant marketing communications so that we can respond to your query.

 Why do we collect this information?